MIT License

 A copy of the input tree sequence but with updated node times, or (if

-tree sequence plus a dictionary of posterior probabilities and/or the
+tree sequence plus a fit object and/or the

 marginal likelihood given the mutations on the tree sequence.